 Manali is the perfect summer retreat.
-Like most hill stations in India it has off late commercialised to a great extent and everything about it is touristy.
-However the real beauty of this quaint hill station is beyond the bustle of the Tibetian markets and the tourist thronged places.
+Like most hill stations in India it has off late commercialized to a great extent and everything about it is touristy.
+However, the real beauty of this quaint hill station is beyond the bustle of the Tibetian markets and the tourist thronged places.

 1. Paraglide in Solang.

 The Solang valley is 15 km from Manali, en route Rohtang Pass, and the hub of adventure sports in this region.
 There can’t be anything better than to paraglide over the snow-capped hills amidst the clouds.
 A definite adrenaline rush for adventure lovers.
 In winters, the valley offers ample skiing opportunities as well.